 Battery life is one of the most important aspects to consider when purchasing a laptop; it can be annoying to continually look for a power outlet to charge your device, especially when you're out and about.
 Thankfully, many laptops have fantastic battery life as CPUs, SoCs, and other components become increasingly more power-efficient.
 Battery life isn't the only thing you need to consider when buying a laptop, though, as a poor user experience or sluggish performance can still make a laptop with incredible battery life near unusable, so it's important to weigh each model's pros and cons.
 Also, remember that the configuration can greatly affect a laptop's battery life.

 For Windows users, we recommend the Lenovo ThinkPad P1 Gen 7 (2024), a 16-inch workstation.
 Like the MacBook Pro, it provides an amazing user experience overall, and while its battery life isn't quite as impressive, it's still more than enough to get you through the day, lasting around 12 hours of light use.
 You can configure this laptop with high-performance Intel Meteor Lake CPUs, up to a Core Ultra 9, paired with an NVIDIA GeForce or Ada Generation Laptop GPU.
 However, you can only get up to 64GB of RAM (user-upgradeable to 96GB), whereas the MacBook Pro is configurable with up to 128GB, so it might not be ideal if your work requires a lot of memory.
-Another downside is that it gets hotter and louder under load.
+Another downside is that it gets hotter under load.

 Our best mid-range pick is the Acer Swift Go 14 (2024), a 14-inch Windows ultraportable.
-Though not as premium-feeling as the models we recommend above, this compact ultraportable feels very well built for the price.
+Though not as premium-feeling as the models we recommend above, this compact ultraportable feels very well-built for the price.
 It has a spacious keyboard, a responsive touchpad, Wi-Fi 6E, a 1080p webcam, and a wide port selection that includes two Thunderbolt 4s and an HDMI.
 The power button doubles as a fingerprint sensor, so you can log in quickly and get to work.
-Battery life is excellent at around 11 hours of light use, and you can charge the laptop via USB-C, eliminating the need to carry around a proprietary charger.
+Its battery life is excellent at around 11 hours of light use, and you can charge the laptop via USB-C, eliminating the need to carry around a proprietary charger.

 This laptop is configurable with Intel's Meteor Lake CPUs, up to a Core Ultra 9 185H.
 These processors can easily handle general productivity tasks like text processing, web browsing, spreadsheets, and presentations, as well as more demanding workloads like programming and light video editing.
 RAM and storage max out at 32GB and 2TB, respectively—only the latter is user-replaceable.
 Display options include an FHD+ IPS and a 2.8k OLED panel.
 Both look sharp and get bright enough for use in most indoor settings; just keep in mind that the OLED will drain the battery faster.
 It also flickers, which might bother people sensitive to screen flickering.